 Governments have already introduced incentives in many countries to kickstart the economy.
 Those bits of help will cushion businesses and consumers from the economic impact of Covid-19.

 However, a closer look at recent budget allocations indicates that SMEs involved in international trade will only receive limited benefits.
 Consequently, more focused budget allocation is still required, as the following analysis shows:

 A Recovery Fund has been established to support sectors most affected by the pandemic.
 A total of 750 billion euros in grants and loans is immediately available.
 A further trillion euros is to be released between 2021 and 2027.

 Earlier, the ECB issued a stimulus package of 540 billion euros and programmed to purchase government bonds valued at 1.35 trillion Euros.

 The US government has arranged a massive injection of liquidity into the financial system.

-An estimated 3 trillion dollars to save millions of jobs.
-More than 500 billion has been allocated to small businesses in the form of forgivable loans.
+An estimated 3 trillion dollars has been allocated to save millions of jobs and more than 500 billion to small businesses in the form of forgivable loans.

 China has made several financial policy interventions to support economic recovery.

 It combines 4 trillion RMB (600 billion USD) in tax exemptions for factories and retailers.
 Also, it includes waiving contributions to social welfare funds.
 Besides, banks have already cut interests rates and utility costs.